trialuser/ya.music-dl/README.md

          - create playlist-file.
 Available formats: m3u (id=1), pls (id=2)
      --cp-name=NAME
          - set the name for playlist-file (without extension).
 NAME - english only!
+    -lc or --locale_console
+        - set the codepage for system console (for output messages) -lfs or --locale_filesystem
+        - set the codepage for filenames
      --help
          - print this help